SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## diff

-<details><summary><small>Calculates the rate of change in a field between consecutive rows.
+<details><summary><small>The <code>diff</code> operator calculates the rate of change in a field between consecutive rows.
 To produce results, diff requires that a specified field contain numeric data; any non-numerical values are removed from the search results.</small></summary>

 Diff does not sort data but instead operates on rows in the order that they appear in the input stream, subtracting the number in a field from the number in the same field in the previous line.